Cycle Trading: Weekend Report Preview

 Stocks

-Stocks broke out to a new high on Thursday and then delivered bullish follow through on Friday to lock in a right translated daily cycle formation.
+Stocks have entered their timing band to seek out a daily cycle low.
+Thursday's new high on day 32 locks in a right translated daily cycle formation.

-Friday was day 27 for the daily equity cycle.
-Stocks are 3 days shy of entering its timing band for a daily cycle low.
-With stocks breaking higher that allows us to add an accelerated trend line (red dashed).
+A swing high and a break of the accelerated trend line will signal the daily cycle decline.
 Stocks continue to close above the upper daily cycle band remaining in its daily uptrend.
 Stocks will continue its daily uptrend until it closes below the lower daily cycle band.

-The yearly cycle is normally comprised with 2 to 3 intermediate cycles with stocks currently in their 3rd IC of the year.
-Stocks are in their timing band for a yearly cycle low.
-If this intermediate cycle is going to host the yearly cycle decline then either it will need one more daily cycle or the current daily cycle will need to stretch.
-But with the daily cycle locking in a right translated cycle formation it now looks like this intermediate cycle will be stretched by one more daily cycle.
+The new high on week 15 shifts the odds towards a right translated weekly cycle formation.
+This is the 3rd intermediate cycle of the year.
+The yearly cycle is typically comprised of 2 - 3 intermediate cycles.
+If this intermediate cycle is going to host the yearly cycle decline then it will likely need one more daily cycle to do so.
+Allowing for the completion of the current daily cycle and then one more daily cycle will stretch the intermediate cycle out to April or May.
 Stocks continue it their weekly uptrend.
 They will remain in their weekly uptrend until they close below the lower weekly cycle band.

-January was month 11 for the yearly equity cycle.
-The new high in January locks in a right translated yearly cycle formation.
+February is month 12 for the yearly equity cycle.
+The new high locks in a right translated yearly cycle formation.
 Stocks are now in their timing band for seeking out their yearly cycle low.
 A monthly swing high accompanied by a break of the monthly trend line will confirm the yearly cycle decline.
-The earliest that yearly cycle low will print is when the current intermediate cycle prints its low which should take the yearly cycle out to March or April.
+Once stocks begin their intermediate cycle decline that should also trigger the yearly cycle decline.

 Note: All information on this page is subject to change.
 The use of this website constitutes acceptance of our user agreement.
 Please read our privacy policy and legal disclaimer.
 Opinions expressed at FXstreet.com are those of the individual authors and do not necessarily represent the opinion of FXstreet.com or its management.
 Risk Disclosure: Trading foreign exchange on margin carries a high level of risk, and may not be suitable for all investors.
 The high degree of leverage can work against you as well as for you.
 Before deciding to invest in foreign exchange you should carefully consider your investment objectives, level of experience, and risk appetite.
 The possibility exists that you could sustain a loss of some or all of your initial investment and therefore you should not invest money that you cannot afford to lose.
 You should be aware of all the risks associated with foreign exchange trading, and seek advice from an independent financial advisor if you have any doubts.